xianjiuqi/savn_online/README.md

 ### See a quick demo on jupyter notebook.
-After set-up, in command line, run `jupyter notebook` Open `savn-online/online.ipynb` and run all the cells.
+After set-up, in command line, run `jupyter notebook` Open `online.ipynb` and run all the cells.
 On local machine, a display window will pop up, showing the scene viewed by agent.

-### If you want to experiment with our Gym-like API calls, please execute the cells within the below notebook:
+### Experiment with our Gym-like API calls

-`test_import_online.ipynb`
+Open `test_import_online.ipynb`

-### Set Up Docker on AWS
+## Setup Docker on AWS
-If you just want to do inference, using docker on AWS is not recommended, because there is not visual display.
+If you just want to see how the models perform in a live Ai2thor environment, using docker on AWS is not recommended, because there is not visual display for the scenes.
 However, it is still doable.
-The following set up applies for setting up training as well.
+The following set up applies for setting up training environment as well.
 - Choose the right image: Deep Learning AMI (Ubuntu 16.04) Version 26.0 (ami-025ed45832b817a35)

 ![AWS AMI](./images/AMI.png)